-Our Hawaiian Spirulina Pacifica® is cultivated in a combination of fresh water and a metered amount of nutrient-rich deep ocean water (containing essential trace elements), drawn from a depth of 2,000 feet below sea level.
-This water mixture is supplemented with other major required nutrients.
-We recycle fresh water in our spirulina production process where possible and continue to explore further recycling opportunities.
+Our Hawaiian Spirulina Pacifica® is cultivated in fresh water and supplemented with other major required nutrients.
+We recycle the media and all fresh water input in our spirulina production process.

 The spirulina crop in each pond is circulated by paddlewheels to keep an even blend of nutrients in suspension and a uniform exposure of the algae to sunlight, which is a major component of cultivation.
 Our ponds are engineered to maintain the right media depth for sunlight to permeate each crop completely, facilitating rapid growth.
 The design of our cultivation ponds promotes efficient growing conditions, allowing the Hawaiian Spirulina Pacifica® algae to reproduce rapidly.
 Each pond can be harvested, on average, in nine days.